chippyash/Matrix/docs/Test-Contract.md

 *  Matrix get verifies one based matrix for column
 *  Matrix get verifies upper boundary of matrix for row
 *  Matrix get verifies upper boundary of matrix for column
+*  Matrix get errors if both parameters are zero
 *  Matrix get errors if vertice not found
+*  Matrix get returns column matrix if row parameter is zero
+*  Matrix get returns row matrix if column parameter is zero
-*  Matrix get returns correct value
+*  Matrix get with two positive parameters returns vertice
 *  Display throws exception if no formatter set
 *  Display returns output if formatter set
 *  Display accepts options array